menzenski/menzenski.github.io/_posts/2015-02-03-Part-Whole-In-Narrative.md

   sentences, and sentences to make narratives, so too do narratives accrue into larger units.
 These are called variously "cultures", "histories", or "traditions".

+If some of these don't sound specific to narrative, that's part of the point.
+We might call Bruner's view cognitive narratology: narratives are not a fundamentally unique human creation, separate and distinct from other means of conveying information; rather, they make use of the same abilities, and are subject to the same constraints, as human cognition more generally.
+In a cognitive approach to linguistics, human language takes the forms it does because it constitutes an interaction between such human abilities as pattern recognition, memory, judgement/interpretation, abstraction and conventionalization, etc. Those same cognitive abliities underlie the human narrative ability as well.

+(This post now has me wondering: can a computer program be a narrative?)